An optimal control problem for the continuity equation arising in smart charging: Introduction

-The paper deals with a congestion constraint \eqref{congestion_ineq_D} on the measure.
-Two kinds of congestions effects have been explored in the MFG and MFC frameworks.
-On the one hand, "soft constraints" which increase the cost of velocity of the agents in areas with high density.
-On the other hand, "hard congestion" which imposes density constraints, e.g. $m\leq \bar{m}$ at any point $(t,s)$.
-The variational approach shows good results when applied to MFC \cite{achdou2016mean} and MFG with "soft congestion" in a stationary framework \cite{evangelista2018first}, as well as to MFG problems dealing with "hard congestion" constraints.
-This has been first investigated in \cite{santambrogio2011modest} where the density of the population does not exceed a given threshold, then in \cite{meszaros2015variational} where stationary second order MFG are considered.
-In \cite{cardaliaguet2016first} a price, imposed on the saturated zone to make the density satisfy the constraints, is obtained.
-In the same vein as the work of Benamou and Brenier \cite{benamou1998optimal}, "hard congestion" constraints are also examined in optimal transport \cite{buttazzo2009optimization}.
-We highlight that our paper deals with aggregated "hard congestion" constraints on the measure $m$ \eqref{congestion_ineq_D}, i.e. our constraint is less restrictive than a constraint of the type $m\leq \bar{m}$ a.e..
+A particularity of this paper is to deal with a congestion constraint \eqref{congestion_ineq_D} on the measure.
+Two kinds of congestion effects are explored in the MFG and MFC frameworks.
+On the one hand, ``soft congestion" increases the cost of velocity of the agents in areas with high density.
+On the other hand, ``hard congestion" constraints impose density constraints, e.g. $m\leq \bar{m}$ at any point $(t,s)$.
+The variational approach yields good results when applied to MFC \cite{achdou2016mean} and MFG with ``soft congestion" in a stationary framework \cite{evangelista2018first}, as well as to MFG problems dealing with ``hard congestion" constraints.
+This was first investigated in \cite{santambrogio2012modest} where the density of the population did not exceed a given threshold, then in \cite{meszaros2015variational} where stationary second order MFGs were considered.
+In \cite{cardaliaguet2016first}, a price which is imposed on the saturated zone to make the density satisfy the constraints is obtained.
+In the same vein as the work of Benamou and Brenier \cite{benamou2000computational}, ``hard congestion" constraints were examined in optimal transport \cite{buttazzo2009optimization}.
+We highlight that our paper deals with aggregate ``hard congestion" constraints on the measure $m$ \eqref{congestion_ineq_D}, i.e., our constraint is less restrictive than a constraint of the type $m\leq \bar{m}$ a.e..